zihangm/Physarum-Differentiable-LP-Layer/README.md

 ```
 Follow the instructions in ./DMM_Net to prepare the data and do the training/testing.

-(We replaced the original solver from DMM_Net which is customized for matching problem with our physarum solver which works for general LPs, including the matching problem as a special case.
-The replacement happens in 'DMM_Net/dmm/modules/submodules/relax_match.py')
+We replaced the original solver from DMM_Net which is customized for matching problem with our physarum solver which works for general LPs, including the matching problem as a special case.

+The replacement happens in **DMM_Net/dmm/modules/submodules/relax_match.py**)

 To test the performance of our solver on randomly constructed LP problems and compare with the solver from DMM_Net: